 If you’re a Pinterest addict like me, I’m sure you’ve seen those amazing wooden bead garlands popping up all over your feed.
-They’re huge trend right now and they’re really easy to make too.
+They’re a huge trend right now and they’re really easy to make too.
 I thought I’d up the stakes a little and see if I could make an oversized version.
 There is just something about big wall art that always stops me in my tracks.
 It’s so dramatic, plus it fills up wall space so you don’t have to buy a whole bunch of things to make an impact and add that “wow” factor.
 But oversized wall art can be insanely expensive.
-Our extra large bead garland, on the other hand didn’t even cost $10 to make 🙂
+Our extra large bead garland, on the other hand, didn’t even cost $10 to make 🙂

 Pretty cool right?
 Here’s how you can make your own extra large bead garland.

 What You Need to Make an Extra Large Bead Garland